chuhaiphu/bc43-final-capstone/README.md

 - **CRUD:** Create, Read, Update, Delete movies, cinemas, showtimes and ticket bookings.

 - **3rd party:** Cloudinary for image storage.
 Prisma for Database ORM.
+Nodemailer with any mail service.

  For further information, after starting the project, please visit <a href="[project-url]/swagger" target="_blank"><strong>[project-url]/swagger</strong></a> for API documentation.